Dateline:Dec1, 2022

 Of all the Hayes' tours, the most dramatic and extended was a western trip to the Pacific Coast and return in the fall of 1880.
 This marked the first time any President had crossed the continent while in office, although Grant had visited as far as Utah in 1875.
 The trip, personally nonpolitical in nature with few prepared speeches, allowed Hayes to do something important during his final months in office, and left Garfield's men unhampered in their management of the 1880 Republican presidential campaign.
 Originally planned for the spring of 1879, the Great Western Tour had to be postponed for more than a year because an extra session of Congress required the President's presence in Washington.
 Hayes, how- ever, kept in mind the idea of a grand tour as a good way of unifying the nation and promoting pride in America's material progress and future potential.
 On June 18, 1880, he publicly announced his intention to make a Pacific trip.
 General William T. Sherman, an old friend, familiar with the terrain to be traversed, laid out the route and methods of travel, an assignment he dutifully performed knowing full well he would have to defer to the President's whims instead of his own preferences on some details.
 Sherman received help from various army posts and commanders scattered throughout the West.
 Colonel John Jameson of the Railway Mail Service supervised the day-to-day travel accommodations and kept the accounts.
 Generally speaking, various railroads provided a director's car for the President's comfort; the travelers stopped at military posts en route and used hotels sparingly, receiving their overnight accommodations and hospitality as a courtesy of army generals or well-known businessmen

 The size of the official party fluctuated throughout the journey but usually averaged about nineteen.
 A limiting factor, especially restricting the number of women in the party, was the necessity of using army field ambulances to cover some five to six hundred miles of rough roads and desert country between railheads.
 As finally constituted the official party consisted of President Hayes, Army Chief-of-Staff William Tecumseh Sherman, and Secretary of War Alexander Ramsey, together with members of their immediate families, personal friends, and staff assistants.
 Hayes took his wife Lucy, two sons, Birchard and Rutherford, a favorite niece, Laura (Mrs. John G. Mitchell), and two dear friends from Cincinnati, Mr. and Mrs. John W. Herron.
 Isaiah Lancaster attended to the President's personal needs, while Mrs. S. O. Hunt, a young matron of Oakland, California, who had been staying in Washington, came along as a traveling guest of Mrs. Hayes.
 General Sherman brought his daughter Rachel, Mrs. Joseph Crain Audenried, the recently widowed wife of his longtime military aide, and General Alexander McDowell McCook, another of his aides.
 Secretary Ramsey's contingent included his son-in-law, Charles E. Furness of Philadelphia, and his private secretary and personal adviser, Colonel Thomas F. Barr of the War Department, who was accompanied by his wife Julia.
-Colonel Jameson and Dr. David Lowe Huntington, an army surgeon from the Soldier's Home in Washington, completed the presidential party.
+Colonel Jameson and Dr. David Lowe Huntington, an army surgeon from the Soldiers' Home in Washington, completed the presidential party.

 Close Popup